 — matt (@biorhythmist) June 28, 2014

 Yo, an utterly pointless app which lets you and your friends waste your lives sending “Yo” back and forth to each other, has spawned a clone.
 ‘Yo, Hodor‘ works in exactly the same way as the standard Yo, except it’s all about saying “Hodor” rather than “Yo.”
 Which is hodor times better, obviously.
-Pleas don’t download ‘Yo, Hodor’ for iOS here.
+Pleas don’t download ‘Yo, Hodor’.
 Android fans have a bit of a wait before they can also refuse to download it.

 An Honest Trailer For Call Of Duty